wrongbyte-lab/cf/README.md

 The important part is the `entry-point` flag.
 It specifies **which function** is the entry point.
 Google will lookup in our `index.js` to find it.

 Another interesting flag is the `allow-unauthenticated`.
 Without this flag, we would only be able to invoke our function if we made a request using a token from an account that has the `roles/cloudfunction.functions.invoker` permission.

-**Note:** to successfully use this flag, you need to have the `cloudfunctions.functions.setIamPolicy` permission, since what `--allow-unauthenticated` does is basically set a IAM policy for your cloud function, enabling allUsers to invoke it.
+**Note:** to successfully use this flag, you need to have the `cloudfunctions.functions.setIamPolicy` permission, since what `--allow-unauthenticated` does is basically to set a IAM policy for your cloud function, enabling allUsers to invoke it.